 Let's Get to Know Le Marche: A Marvelous Region of Italy

-Guest piece for Nello's Italy written by Dr. Salvador Bartera.
+Guest piece for Nellino's written by Dr. Salvador Bartera.

 I was born in Corinaldo, a little village in the province of Ancona, located on the Adriatic coast in the region called "Marche."
 The Marche region lies beside Tuscany and Umbria, both of which are far more famous, thanks to movies and good marketing, but not more beautiful (some would even say that the Marche are indeed more beautiful).
 Because of their less touristic character, the Marche (referred to in the plural--hence "The Marches," in English) enjoy lower prices and smaller crowds; in sum, better vacations for visitors.
 My family has lived in the Marche since at least 1490.
 I now live in the United States, but I visit my region, where all my family still lives, at least once a year, usually in the summer.